 St. John's College of Liberal Arts and SciencesThe Lesley H. and William L. Collins College of Professional StudiesQueens Campus, Staten Island Campus

-While still working toward your undergraduate Legal Studies degree, you enroll in four approved graduate courses in Sociology.
-These courses will still apply to your bachelor’s degree if for any reason you do not wish to continue at the master’s level after four years.
+The B.S./M.A. program in Legal Studies and Sociology allows qualified students to simultaneously work toward the completion of a B.S. degree in Legal Studies and an M.A. degree in Sociology.
+While still working toward your undergraduate Legal Studies degree, you’ll enroll in four approved graduate courses in Sociology.
+These courses will still apply to your bachelor’s degree if for any reason you do not wish to continue at the master’s level after four years.”

 St. John’s College of Liberal Arts & Sciences, Graduate Division[email protected]